 - Contact the facility administrator immediately with your concerns.

 - Seek professional help in assessing your loved one’s immediate needs.
 As an example, bedsores that occur as the result of neglect can very quickly develop into a major life-threatening medical condition that may require immediate treatment either on-site or even at a hospital.

 - Contact the police if abuse is suspected (which may be physical, sexual, or mental abuse).

 - Contact our firm.
 As nursing home injury lawyers, we can help assess liability and accountability.

 Our Nursing Home Representation Experience and How We Help

 Dealing with seeking justice and accountability for a loved one’s injuries or wrongful death in a nursing home can be overwhelming.
-At Friedlander and Mosher, we have decades of experience successfully representing injured nursing home residents and their families, and we have recovered millions of dollars in compensation for clients.
+At Friedlander and Friedlander, we have decades of experience successfully representing injured nursing home residents and their families, and we have recovered millions of dollars in compensation for clients.
 We handle all legal matters, from start to finish, including (but not limited to):

 - Conducting a thorough investigation,